LeonMar97/protobuf.js/README.md

   How to include protobuf.js in your project.

 * [Usage](#usage)<br />
-  A brief introduction to using the toolset.
+  A brief introduction to using the toolset .

   * [Valid Message](#valid-message)
   * [Toolset](#toolset)<br />